top of page

 "Confusingly, levels of loneliness in rural settings are not necessarily lower than in urban ones."

 Third, city life offers huge amounts of choice, and choice is not always good for commitment.
 The very abundance of options can keep relationships at the level of possibility.
-There is always another plan, another venue, another person to meet, another reason to delay settling into something slower and more repetitive.
-Yet it is often repetition, not novelty, that allows closeness to grow.
+There is always another plan, another venue, another person to meet, or another reason to put off meeting anyone.
+Yet it is generally repetition, not novelty, that allows closeness between people to grow.

 Are big cities actually lonelier than rural areas?